 It is fair to say that the primary purpose of witnessing a financial deal is to protect the financial contract’s integrity.
 Proper documentation and witnesses are vital to prevent future confusion and conflicts.
 Does the Quran imply that women are inherently unable to be a full witness?
 Does the Quran consider women to be unable to judge objectively?
 The answer is an emphatic “no.” The Quran discredits these assertions and clarifies its position on this issue.

-Examples in the Quran where the gender of a witness does not play a role
+1. Examples where the gender of a witness does not play a role

-The examples of gender neutral testimony includes: (a) In preparing a will for inheritance, there is no difference in the male and female witnesses (Quran 5: 106). (b) In matters of the divorce process, there is no distinction between male and female witnesses.
-(Quran 65:2).
+The examples of gender-neutral testimony include: (a) While preparing a will for an inheritance, the Quran made no distinction between male and female witnesses (Quran 5: 106). (b) In witnessing the divorce process, there is no distinction between male and female witnesses.
+(Quran, 65:2).

-In the case of wife’s self defense against suspected infidelity, wife’s testimony supersedes husbands testimony (The Quran 24:6-9)
+In the case of the wife’s self-defense against suspected infidelity, the wife’s testimony supersedes the husbands’ testimony (Quran 24:6-9)